A special case of a conjecture of Hellerstein, Shen and Williamson: Preliminaries and examples

 Next, a straightforward application of the Wiman-Valiron theory \cite{Hay5} in (\ref{bessel}) shows that the order of $f_4$ is $1/2$, and so a standard generalisation of the Gauss-Lucas theorem \cite{Titchmarsh} implies that all zeros of $f_4'$ are also real and non-positive.
 This completes the proof of the following.

-\begin{lem} The real entire function $f_4$ given by (\ref{besselsoln}) is such that all zeros of $f_4$ and $f_4'$ are real and non-positive, while $f_4''/f_4$ has no zeros, and any solution of (\ref{bessel}) which is meromorphic in $\C$ is a constant multiple of $f_4$. \end{lem}
+\begin{lem} The real entire function $f_4$ given by (\ref{besselsoln}) is a solution of (\ref{bessel}), and all zeros of $f_4$ and $f_4'$ are real and non-positive.
+Moreover, any solution of (\ref{bessel}) which is meromorphic in $\C$ is a constant multiple of $f_4$. \end{lem}

 $\Box$